AdalbertoCq/Histomorphological-Phenotype-Learning/README.md

 #### I want to reproduce the paper results.
 You can find TCGA files, results, and commands to reproduce them [here](./README_replication.md).
 For any questions regarding the  New York University cohorts, please address reasonable requests to the corresponding authors.

 #### I have my own cohort and I want to assign existing clusters to my own WSI.
-Is it possible?
 You can follow steps on how to assign existing clusters in [here](README_additional_cohort.md).
 These instructions will give you assignation to the same clusters reported in the publication.

 #### When I run the Leiden clustering step.
 I get an \'TypeError: can't pickle weakref objects\' error in some folds.